 Scars, which are made mainly of collagen, are the body’s way of repairing itself.
 Acne scars are typically indented because of collagen loss from intense inflammation.
-Picking leads to further inflammation and injury to the skin, which adds to the skin’s discoloration and scarring.
+Picking leads to further inflammation and injury to the skin, which adds to the skin’s discolouration and scarring.
 Squeezing or trying to pop a pimple causes pus and bacteria to filter deeper into the skin, resulting in more collagen damage.

 Acne scars are often referred to as the following because of their appearance: